Wiilly-i-am/database6/README.md

 > [!WARNING]
-> For Deveolpers and Advanced Users only,
+> For Developers and Advanced Users only,
 >
 > You can build directly from source using the following powershell command
 >